clem9669/wordlists/README.md

 ## Usage

 I let the end user use at their will the lists.
-You could use only certains or all lists depending on your scope.
+You could use only certain or all lists depending on your scope.
 See the release section in github for a uniq version compiled.

 ```bash